openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 manifest contains the following information:

 1. A reference to a publicly available docker image for the cartridge (cartridge image)
-2. A path within the cartridge image that is the `prepare` script
-3. An optional URL to git repo to use as a template for the default git repo for the cartridge.
+2. An optional URL to git repo to use as a template for the default git repo for the cartridge.
    The currently supported syntax using #&lt;commit&gt; at the end of the URL to denote a specific commit revision is supported.

 The broker creates a record for the new cartridge.
 The manifest is used as part of messages to create new applications or add cartridges to an application, and therefore the manifest content is contained in the record for the cartridge.
 (TODO: add information re: versioning / streams)

+(Open Question:  how should STI scripts be handled?  imported?  location referenced in manifest?)

 ### App Creation Workflow